NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 * What you should do

 A dataset is broken.
-Committing empty is the way.
+Aborting dataset is the way.
 You must let the users know.
-Although committing empty is the default approach, we might need to revert a PR and hot-deploy Itaipu.
+Although aborting is the default approach, we might need to revert a PR and hot-deploy Itaipu.
-Always commit empty if this is blocking critical jobs, e.g, serving or archives, from starting (or finish).
+Always abort if this is blocking critical jobs, e.g, serving or archives, from starting (or finish).
 Integrity check failures are usually sent to #etl-integrity-checks.
 Restart the job.

 ###### Manual dataset series contract broken due to schema mismatch